ZORALab/Hestia/README.md

 ## Why It Matters
 This project was initiated primarily because of:

-1. **Resolve supply chain threats** caused by geo-political nuisance, dirty after the fact shenanigans, or cut-throat charges.
+1. **Be done with supply chain threats** caused by geo-political nuisance, dirty after the fact shenanigans, or cut-throat charges.
 2. **Simple to integrate** with a simple `zip` archive format + its GPG cryptography signature for integrity checking.